 - We are also accountable through the Australian Government Regulator Performance Framework, which includes yearly assessment against performance indicators.

 - The ACNC Commissioner is an independent statutory office holder.
 We have our own budget held in a statutory special account and we report annually to Parliament.
-We are governed by the ACNC Act and Regulation.
+We are governed by the ACNC Act and Regulations.

 - Within the ACNC, decisions are based on evidence, including information given by charities themselves.
 We impartially apply the ACNC Act, other laws and ACNC policies.